 Module 6 provides guidance on using quality improvement to assess the quality of NACS services, and improve outcomes for patients receiving those services.

 Module 7 provides guidance on planning the integration of nutrition services into routine facility-based health care and community-based services using the NACS approach.
-It draws from the experience of countries and practitioners that integrated NACS into health systems and references tools such as the coming NACS Planning and Costing Tool (also coming in 2018).
+It draws from the experience of countries and practitioners that integrated NACS into health systems and references tools such as the NACS Planning and Costing Tool.